daanblom/dmenu-inlineprompt/README.md

 ## Usage

 No changes in usage.
-Run dmenu as usual:
+Run dmenu as usual with `-p` to set the prompt text.

 ## Notes